autofitcloud/git-remote-aws/README.md

 Website published at https://git-remote-aws.autofitcloud.com

+Check the wishlist at the bottom of this readme for future plans.

 <i>News 2019-08-23:</i>
 I had posted this project on [r/git](https://www.reddit.com/r/git/comments/ctxcq8/gitremoteaws_aws_accounts_as_git_remotes/) last night, only to wake up this morning and find it on top of the subreddit!